 One verb tense that has no equivalent is the present perfect.
 Consequently, you will see students try to use it with simple past time phrases such as ‘last year’, or you will see ‘for’ and ‘since’ used with present progressive, as it is done in Turkish.

-A good way to deal with errors in verb tense choice when used in speaking or when correcting written work is to ask leading questions such as, ‘Is the action happening now or is it a general habit?’ or, ‘Did the action start in the past and still continues in the present, or was it completed in the past?’
+A good way to deal with verb tense errors when used in speaking or when correcting written work is to ask leading questions such as, ‘Is the action happening now or is it a general habit?’ or, ‘Did the action start in the past and still continues in the present, or was it completed in the past?’
 Such questions will highlight that an error has been made without causing the student to lose face in class.
 Doing this regularly will lead to students self-correcting their errors quite quickly.